Visiting the Philippines

 Particular scams to avoid are:

 Taxi ‘Sharing’ – Never let another person ride a taxi with you (unless you’re with them anyway).
-This is a common robbery set-up.
-If someone else gets in your taxi – get out quick!
+This is a common robbery setup.
+If someone else gets in your taxi – get out quickly!
 Also, always insist that all taxi doors are locked before departing.

 No Change – Of course, how convenient!
 Carry plenty of small notes and coins.